Cordobazo: Popular uprising

 These unpopular measures led to increasing strikes and protests in the country.
 At the beginning of May '69, a succession of strikes and popular assemblies occurred in Córdoba, which were harshly repressed by the provincial and national military authorities of the junta.

 On 13 May 1969, in Tucumán, former workers of a sugar mill took the factory and its manager as hostage, asking for overdue payments.

 On 14 May, in Córdoba, automobile industry workers protested the elimination of the Saturday rest.

 On 15 May, the university of Corrientes increased the price of food tickets in its cafeteria fivefold, and the ensuing protest ended up with one student, Juan José Cabral, killed by the police (see Correntinazo).

 On 17 May, the student Adolfo Bello was killed during a protest in Rosario (see Rosariazo).

 On 21 May, the police killed the 15-year-old student Luis Blanco during a silent march of 4,000 persons in Rosario, in commemoration of Bello's death.
 Rosario is declared by the authorities an emergency zone under military jurisdiction.

 On 29 May 1969, the police shot dead the first victim of the Cordobazo, Máximo Mena, which triggered further demonstrations and rioting.
 Progressively, the population took control of most of the city, setting up barricades to defend themselves.
 They burnt several administrative centers, as well as the headquarters of the foreign firms, which symbolized Vasena's economic policies, of Citroën and Xerox, although they then accompanied the firefighters in order to impede the fire from extending itself to other city blocks.

 On the night of 29 to 30 May 1969, Onganía decided to send the military to crush the uprising.
 Meanwhile, the headquarters of the CGT de los Argentinos (CGTA, an offshoot of the General Confederation of Labour created in 1968 over opposition to the collaborationist stance adopted by the general secretary of the CGT, Augusto Vandor) were searched and its leaders arrested.
-Thus, Agustín Tosco, one of the main leader of the CGTA, was arrested and condemned by the War Council.
+Thus, Agustín Tosco, one of the main leaders of the CGTA, was arrested and condemned by the War Council.

 On the following days, official medias reflected the official vision of the events, allegedly a conspiracy of international communism.